luizlopescom/contact-form-7-hooks/README.md

-# Contact Form 7 Hooks
+# Contact Form 7 Hooks, functions and JS Scripts

 Here you can find some [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) actions and filters (hooks) available for use.
 The last used version is 4.2.1.